Manufacturing in the United States: Trade balance

 During 2016, the U.S. exported $1,051 billion in manufactured goods and imported $1,920 billion, a manufacturing goods deficit of $868 billion.
 The largest exports were transportation equipment ($252B), Chemicals ($174B), Computers and Electronic Products ($116B) and "Machinery-Except Electrical" ($109B).

 Industries

 As of 2019, durable and nondurable goods manufacturing account for $3.1t and $3t of gross output of GDP, respectively.

+However, 2023 research from McKinsey states that GDP numbers don't accurately capture manufacturing's economic impact.
+In its findings, while manufacturing accounted for 11 percent of US GDP and 8 percent of direct employment, it drove 20 percent of capital investment, 30 percent of productivity growth, 60 percent of the country's exports, and garnered 70 percent of business research and development funding.

 International comparison

 The Congressional Research Service reported in January 2017 that: